jelastic-jps/wordpress-cluster/README.md

 In the opened confirmation window at Jelastic dashboard, if required change:

-* Destination __[Region](https://docs.jelastic.com/environment-regions)__ if several are available
+* preconfigured horizontal __Scaling Strategy__

+*  what __Advanced Features__ should be installed or not
 * __Environment__ name

-* Preconfigured __Scaling Load Growth__ horizontal scaling scenario
+* __Display Name__

+* destination __[Region](https://docs.jelastic.com/environment-regions)__ if several are available

-* Choose what __Advanced Features__ should be installed or not and click on __Install__.
+and click on __Install__.

 ![WP Cluster Installation](images/install-new.png)

-Once the deployment is finished, you’ll see the appropriate success pop-up with access credentials to your administration WordPress panel, whilst the same information will be duplicated to your email box.
+Once the deployment is finished, you’ll see an appropriate success pop-up with access credentials to your administration WordPress panel, whilst the same information will be duplicated to your email box.

 ![WP Cluster Installed](images/success-wordpress.png)